hofstadter-io/mvs/README.md

 ### Features

 - Create MVS module systems with custom file names and vendor directories.
-- Recursive dependency and version resolution.
+- Recursive dependencies, version resolution, and code instrospection.
-- Custom configuration for nameing and vendoring.
+- Custom configuration for naming, vendoring, and other behaviors.
-- Polyglot, support multiple module systems or multiple languages within one system.
+- Polyglot, support multiple module systems and multiple languages within one tool.
 - Works with any git system and supports the main features from go mods.
-- Convert other vendor and module systems to MVS.
+- Convert other vendor and module systems to MVS or just manage their files with MVS.

 Language support:

-- Golang - exec's out to go tool
+- [Golang](https://golang.org) - exec's out to go tool
-- Cuelang - uses the default implementation
+- [Cuelang](https://cuelang.org) - uses the default implementation
-- Hoflang - extends Cuelang with full compatibility
+- [Hoflang](https://hof-lang.org) - extends Cuelang with low-code capabilities
 - Custom - Use the `.mvsconfig` to create your own

 Upcoming languages: Python and JavaScript so they